Supports for Interior Forestry Workers

 Forest workers, contractors and communities impacted by mill closures and shift reductions in B.C.
 Interior can now access supports and resources available through the forest workers support program.

 The retirement bridging program supports forestry workers 55 years or older to transition to retirement.

 The Job Placement Program

-Job placement offices are opening in five interior communities hardest hit by mill closures: 100 Mile House; Fort St. James; Fort St. John; Mackenzie; and Clearwater.
-These offices will have dedicated people ready to support forestry workers in their communities.
-Office locations and contact information will be available as offices open.
+Job placement coordination offices are open in five interior communities hardest hit by mill closures: 100 Mile House; Fort St. James; Fort St. John; Mackenzie; and Clearwater.
+These offices have dedicated people ready to support forestry workers in their communities.

 Skills Training For Employment Program for Impacted Workers

 This program provides access to skills training and employment supports to assist British Columbians living in communities impacted by mill closures and shift reductions in achieving sustainable employment.

 Funding streams are now open and being established for communities or sectors working to address the skills training needs of those impacted by mill closures or curtailments.

 The forest employment program works with impacted contractors in B.C.'s interior to bid on short-term employment opportunity projects near communities directly impacted by a permanent or indefinite mill closure.

 The Community Support Grant Program provides short-term funding to support Interior BC communities that have been impacted a permanent or indefinite mill closure or shift reduction.